 Residency by Investment

-Greece offers a Golden visa programme, which grants renewable 5-year residency permits.
+Greece offers a Golden visa program, which grants renewable 5-year residency permits.
 It has the lowest cost entry in the EU, starting at €250,000 in real estate.
-The minimum investment requirement varies depending on the location, with some areas, such as Athens and key tourist destinations, requiring higher thresholds.
-The processing time is about 6 months, and this Golden Visa covers spouses, parents and children.
+The minimum investment requirement varies depending on the location and the property type.
+The processing time is about 4+ months, and this Golden Visa covers spouses, parents and children.

 Malta